department-of-veterans-affairs/vets-website/va-gov/pages/life-insurance/file-appeal-for-tsgli.md

 <div itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">
 <div itemprop="text">

-It depends on your situation.
-You may need to send other documents with your form.
+You may need to send other documents with your form if either of these is true:

-<h3>If you have new evidence or documentation to support your appeal</h3>
+<h3>If you have new evidence or documents to support your appeal</h3>
-You can send this along with your form.
+Send it in with your form.
 Evidence may include documents like a doctor’s report, police report, or supporting statement from someone familiar with your condition or situation.

-<b>Be sure to:</b>
+<b>Be sure to point out what's new:</b>
 <ul>
-<li>Check the box on the form that fits the description of what your new evidence supports, and write a brief description of the evidence.
+<li>Check the box on the form that describes what your new evidence supports, and write a brief description of the evidence.
 Include details like the specific page number(s) where the new information appears in your medical record, or the specific date of a police report.</li>
 <li>Highlight any new evidence in your medical records.</li>
-<li>Submit only the new evidence or documentation that supports your appeal.
-You don’t need to resend documents you sent before.
-If you send everything again, this will delay your appeal.</li>
 </ul>

+<b>Note:</b> Submit only the new evidence or documents that support your appeal.
+Please don't resend documents you sent before.
+If you send everything again, it'll delay your appeal.

 <h3>If you’re filing an appeal as a guardian, power of attorney, or military trustee</h3>
 You’ll need to include copies of the letters confirming your status, such as a guardianship, conservatorship, or Power of Attorney document.
-Not providing these documents will slow the process for your appeal.
+If you don't provide these documents, it'll slow the process for your appeal.

 </div>
 </div>